 Growing up, I was never one of those skinny girls.
 For a long time, this bothered me.
-I never wore a swimsuit, hated shorts – even in 90-degree weather – and was generally down on myself.
+I never wore a swimsuit, hated shorts – even in 90-degree weather – and was generally down on myself and my appearance.
 My poor body image and lack of body positivity led to me not taking care of myself because I figured, “What’s the point?
-I’m going to be fat anyway.”
+I’m always going to be fat anyway.”

-As I got older and more immersed into body-positive culture, I met a lot of people that were larger than me and sexy as hell.
+However, as I got older and more immersed into body-positive culture, I met a lot of people that were larger than me and sexy as hell.
 I was shocked how people flocked to them and they had – gasp! — cellulite, just like I did.
 But they didn’t care.
-They loved every part of themselves.
-Even if they had struggles at times, overall they were confident.
+In fact, they loved every part of themselves.
+Even if they had struggles at times, overall they were confident in their own skin.

 I wondered what was different about these people and why I couldn’t be more like them.
 So I started looking at the things they did and compared that to what I was doing.

 I also noticed that they didn’t walk around in sweatpants and baggy t-shirts.
-They dressed nice.
+They dressed nicely.
 Groomed.
 Put effort into their appearance.
-They believed they were worth that time and effort, so I believed it too.
+They believed that they were worth that time and effort, so I believed it too.

-So, I started dressing nicer.
+So I decided to start dressing more nicely too.
 Wearing make-up just for fun.
 I got contacts and stopped hiding my face with glasses.
 I even started wearing shorter skirts and swimsuits.

 “As I got older and more immersed into body-positive culture, I met a lot of people that were larger than me and sexy as hell.”

-Shortly after this realization, I opened my email to find a note asking if I’d be interested in posing as a figure model.
-Before I could talk myself out of it, I agreed.
-I was going to pose nude for a bunch of strangers!
-It was for a sex-positive/body-positive studio called Catalyst.
-So, they were even looking for someone like me, with a curvier body.
+Shortly after this realization, I opened my inbox one day finding a message asking me if I’d be interested in posing as a figure model.
+Before I could talk myself out of it, I agreed: me, the person who was previously hid behind her clothes, was going to pose nude for a bunch of complete strangers!
+It was for a sex-positive/body-positive studio called Catalyst, so they were even looking for someone like me, with a curvier body.

 Of course, I was terrified to take off my robe once I got there, but I did it!
-Once I was in front of everyone, however, I stopped noticing the fact that I was naked.
-I was far more focused on the chill in the air and the nails not flush in the wall!
+And once I was in front of everyone, I stopped noticing the fact that I was naked.
+In fact, I was far more focused on the chill in the air and the nails not being flush in the wall!

-Go figure: becoming a model boosted Sienna's body confidence
+Go figure: becoming a model boosted Sienna's body positivity

-Once we were finished, I got to look at the drawings people made of me and I was surprised to find that they were beautiful.
+Once we were finished with the class, I got to look at the drawings people made of me and I was surprised to find that they were beautiful.
 I was so happy!
 People didn’t see me how I thought they did and that helped me see myself clearer.
-I even came home with an original drawing of me!
+I even came home with an original drawing of me.